antonk52/wp-preset/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.11.15 of the free version correspond to changes made in 1.11.15.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.11.18 of the free version correspond to changes made in 2.11.18.x of the paid version.

+= 1.11.18 - 25/Nov/2015 =

+* FEATURE: On hosts with low timeouts that kill restore operations half-way though, provide an obvious button on the dashboard to immediately resume; see: https://updraftplus.com/resuming-interrupted-restores/
+* FEATURE: Usability improvements and ability to select file components in the 'Backup Now' dialog - https://updraftplus.com/improvements-to-the-backup-now-dialog-box/
+* FEATURE: Full support for Microsoft Azure blob storage (UpdraftPlus Premium)
+* FEATURE: Allow all files beginning with a defined prefix to be excluded from the backup by inputting (for example) prefix:someprefix_,prefix:someotherprefix- in your exclusion settings - see: https://updraftplus.com/faqs/how-can-i-exclude-particular-filesdirectories-from-the-backup/
+* FEATURE: UpdraftPlus Premium can now restore backups created by "Dropbox Backup" by WPAdm
+* COMPATIBILITY: Tested/supported on the forthcoming WordPress 4.4
+* TWEAK: Faster zip file creation on PHP 7 with ZipArchive - https://updraftplus.com/faster-zip-file-creation-with-the-php-7-zip-engine/
+* TWEAK: Improve settings tab: remove headings, tweak a few wordings, move "remote storage" section further up
+* TWEAK: Introduce UPDRAFTPLUS_SET_TIME_LIMIT internal constant
+* TWEAK: Quote the table name passed to MySQL in DESCRIBE statement
+* TWEAK: Prevent a PHP notice being logged during initial updates connection, and another when restoring third-party databases
+* TWEAK: Style previously unstyled button in some auto-backup scenarios
+* FIX: A few settings were not being deleted by the "Wipe Settings" button.
+* FIX: Importer would not correctly handle third-party backups where the files and zip were both in zip format, separately, and where they were restored together
+* FIX: With multi-archive backup sets, files in the top level of a backup of WP core or 'others' were not restored by an in-dashboard restore if they over-wrote an existing non-identical file if they were not in the first archive

+= 1.11.17 - 13/Nov/2015 =

+* FIX: Resolve a conflict with "Simple Calendar" (formerly "Google Calendar Events") since their re-written 3.0 release, when using Google Drive storage

 = 1.11.15 - 28/Oct/2015 =